DR Congo Names Judith Suminwa Tuluka As First Woman PM - UrduPoint

 DR Congo Names Judith Suminwa Tuluka As First Woman PM

-Kinshasa, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) The Democratic Republic of Congo's planning minister Judith Suminwa Tuluka on Monday became the African nation's first woman prime minister, state television announced.
+The Democratic Republic of Congo's planning minister Judith Suminwa Tuluka was Monday appointed as the African nation's first woman prime minister, state television announced

 An economist, she takes over as prime minister from Jean-Michel Sama Lukonde, following President Felix Tshisekedi's sweeping re-election on December 20.